-About Infant Hypoxic-Ischemic Encephalopathy
+Understanding Infant Hypoxic-Ischemic Encephalopathy

-If enough brain cells are damaged, a child may face lifelong neurological impairment, like cerebral palsy (CP).
+If enough brain cells are damaged, a child may face lifelong impairment, like cerebral palsy (CP).
 Oxygen deprivation can also affect other organs, including the kidneys, liver, and heart.
 The longer the brain is deprived of oxygen, the greater the risk of lasting injury.

 When HIE could have been prevented, families may be able to take legal action.
 An HIE lawyer can help determine what went wrong during delivery and whether medical negligence played a role.